warsaw-ml/IntroToML/README.md

 ```

 The default architecture is custom CNN with img (input) size 100x100.
 10 epochs should train on CPU for about 10-30 minutes depending on your hardware.

+You can change the architecture in `src/train.py` file.